Eight Essential YouTube Principles for Nonprofits

 By Michael Hoffman

-It was in August 2005 when DSL prices went below AOL's dial-up price and broadband became widely available.
-Since then, video has become a central focus of the online experience, and YouTube has become the fourth-largest website in the United States.
-Today, the average viewer spends an astounding 58 minutes on YouTube at each sitting.
+Video has become a central focus of the online experience, and today, the average viewer spends an astounding 58 minutes on YouTube at each sitting.

 To grab some of those 58 minutes, nonprofit organizations can easily build on their existing video assets, which may include PSAs, general introductory videos, and specific campaign videos.
 But to ensure that your YouTube strategy helps you reach and retain your intended audience, let these eight principals guide your efforts:

 Video obviously is a vehicle for you to tell an engaging story, but its also becoming a way for people to find you.
 Not only is YouTube the #2 search engine online (which means people are going directly to YouTube and searching to find info), but YouTube videos also consistently rank highly in Google searches.
 Create videos on YouTube that match the keywords you want to online.
 If your organization is committed to SEO (search engine optimization), you now have another business case for investing in video.

 Like any other communications strategy, video requires thoughtful planning.
 Even if your video does happen to go viral, you want to make sure it reaches the right people and achieves what you intended it to do.
 Ask yourself upfront: What are our goals?
 How will we reach our audience?
 What action do we want them to take?
 How will we measure success?

 3. Your audience is watching.

 We recently saw some statistics from YouTube that showed a breakdown of users by demographic.
 Each of the demographics (under 18, 18-34, 35-44, 45-55, and over 55) were represented almost equally.
 Its important to think about your audiences viewing habitswhat content they watch, how they share contentbut dont think your audience isnt watching.